Best daily deals

 The Samsung Galaxy Buds Pro and Google Pixel Buds (2020) are both great sets of true wireless earbuds, specifically for Android handsets.

-True wireless technology has improved rapidly over the years.
-There are even quite a few great active noise canceling (ANC) true wireless earphones, and more affordable picks that accommodate $50 and $100 budgets.
+There are as many reasons to hate Bluetooth audio as there are to love it, but true wireless technology has improved rapidly over the years.
+There are even many great active noise canceling (ANC) true wireless earphones, and more affordable picks that accommodate $50 and $100 budgets.
 Still, true wireless earbuds have one fatal flaw: they’re not made to last for more than a few years because the small battery cells degrade very quickly.
-If you want an investment that really lasts, you need wired headphones or earbuds with replaceable cables.
+If you want an investment that really lasts, you need wired headphones, or earbuds with replaceable batteries or cables.

 Athletes should get durable wireless earbuds